Options

 The regex

-attribute, if present, specifies a regular expression that the option’s parameter(s) should match.
-Any parameter that does not match the regex (after applying any normalization) will cause an error to be raised.
+attribute, if present, specifies a regular expression that the option parameter(s) should match.
+A parameter that does not match the regex (after applying any configured normalization) will cause an error to be raised.

 Mutually exclusive with parameter choices.